 After the campaign ends, check its statistics section.
 It will show you who shared the post, who liked it and who commented on it.
 If someone did that, you have probably made an impression on them.

 Do your homework – who are they?
 What company are they at?
 What challenges are their companies dealing with at the moment?

 Find them on LinkedIn and engage.
 Be artful in your approach.
 In some instances, a direct InMail may be the best option.
 In other instances, you’ll need to warm the relationship up over time via comments.

 This method, of course, merely gets you in the door.

 There’s still a considerable distance between that point and a job offer.
 This distance, however, is much easier to traverse if all of your personal branding elements are deployed.

 The biggest mistake I see people make with their personal branding efforts is a lack of strategy.

 Most people start out haphazardly: they create a LinkedIn profile, write a blog post or, perhaps, send out a few Tweets.

-While doing this may seem like you’re making progress, in reality it’s usually a waste of time; without a structure and strategic focus, these activities lack power.
+While doing this may seem like progress, in reality it’s usually a waste of time.
+Without a structure and a strategic focus, these activities lack power.